petertea96/Peter-Awesome-Website/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-My name is Peter and I'm a tennis data scientist at [Sports Media Tech](http://smt-jax.com/).
-I received my Master's in Statistics at SFU, where I applied Bayesian models predicting tennis serve direction using tracking data from Roland Garros.
+My name is Peter and I'm a data scientist at [Sports Media Technology](http://smt-jax.com/).
+I received my Masters in Statistics at Simon Fraser where I applied Bayesian models predicting tennis serve direction at Roland Garros.
 This project was supervised by [Tim Swartz](http://people.stat.sfu.ca/~tim/).

 I've interned at [Aquatic Informatics](https://aquaticinformatics.com/) applying anomaly detection algorithms and at the [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html) studying tax-evasion.
-I've also been an R consultant running programming workshops at SFU [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc), and a Statistical Genetics researcher with [Kelly Burkett](https://mysite.science.uottawa.ca/kburkett/).
+I've also been a Data Consultant running programming workshops at SFU [Research Commons](https://www.lib.sfu.ca/about/branches-depts/rc), and a Statistical Genetics researcher with [Kelly Burkett](https://mysite.science.uottawa.ca/kburkett/).

 You can find my recent tennis analytic blogs and data visualizations on twitter or hosted [on-the-t.com](http://on-the-t.com/):